aishaakanbi1/alx-low_level_programming/README.md

-this contains my third c-project
+this contains my c assignments for alx